 While much of the Florida lawsuit centers on the pharmacies that sold prescription drugs to customers, there remain serious concerns about how many of those sales were legitimate and how many were being diverted toward criminal operations.
 As the suit contends, the lack of good data being kept by companies like Walgreens and CVS makes it challenging to answer such a question.
 It has been established that OxyContin was being sold in the state as a street drug at the time.

 Demographic trends and improvements in medicine collided to make pain management an industry that was seen as ripe for economic exploitation by companies like Purdue Pharma, Walgreens and CVS in the 1990s.
-Notable factors that drove the opioid crisis include:

 - More people surviving cancer and serious workplace injuries